a 95 per cent reduction in energy use for cooling could be achieved

 An indoor waterfall and nighttime breezes cool the house at night.likeaduck, CC BY-NC-ND 2.0

 It can also work together with thermal mass, even in the hot Thai nights predicted for 2050.
 The computer model developed by Thai researchers showed water cooling was enough to cool down a heavy thermal mass, such as the stone or water surrounding the waterfall, and keep the house cool the following day.
+Integrative passive design for climate change: A new approach for tropical house design in the 21st century — research article

 Breezes

 The sheer cooling power of a breeze is not to be underestimated.
 An air speed of 0.5 m/s (1.6 ft/s) provides a 3 °C (5.4 °F) drop in interior temperature — all that's required is an open window.
+Passive cooling — Australian Government

 So, if you're in a position to plan a house, or are choosing one to move into, it might be worth considering how a breeze moves around a house.